TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: Warning

-   Base class for warning categories.
+   Base kundi for warning categories.

 .. exception:: UserWarning

-   Base class for warnings generated by user code.
+   Base kundi for warnings generated by user code.

 .. exception:: DeprecationWarning

-   Base class for warnings about deprecated features when those warnings are intended for other Python developers.
+   Base kundi for warnings about deprecated features when those warnings are intended for other Python developers.

 .. exception:: PendingDeprecationWarning

-   Base class for warnings about features which are obsolete and expected to be deprecated in the future, but are not deprecated at the moment.
+   Base kundi for warnings about features which are obsolete and expected to be deprecated in the future, but are not deprecated at the moment.

-   This class is rarely used as emitting a warning about a possible upcoming deprecation is unusual, and :exc:`DeprecationWarning` is preferred for already active deprecations.
+   This kundi is rarely used as emitting a warning about a possible upcoming deprecation is unusual, and :exc:`DeprecationWarning` is preferred for already active deprecations.

 .. exception:: SyntaxWarning

-   Base class for warnings about dubious syntax.
+   Base kundi for warnings about dubious syntax.

 .. exception:: RuntimeWarning

-   Base class for warnings about dubious runtime behavior.
+   Base kundi for warnings about dubious runtime behavior.

 .. exception:: FutureWarning

-   Base class for warnings about deprecated features when those warnings are intended for end users of applications that are written in Python.
+   Base kundi for warnings about deprecated features when those warnings are intended for end users of applications that are written in Python.

 .. exception:: ImportWarning

-   Base class for warnings about probable mistakes in module imports.
+   Base kundi for warnings about probable mistakes in module imports.

 .. exception:: UnicodeWarning

-   Base class for warnings related to Unicode.
+   Base kundi for warnings related to Unicode.

 .. exception:: BytesWarning

-   Base class for warnings related to :class:`bytes` and :class:`bytearray`.
+   Base kundi for warnings related to :class:`bytes` and :class:`bytearray`.

 .. exception:: ResourceWarning

-   Base class for warnings related to resource usage.
+   Base kundi for warnings related to resource usage.
 Ignored by the default warning filters.

    .. versionadded:: 3.2